Francessco121/msal-js-dart/CONTRIBUTING.md

 #### 2. Write the interop layer
 This package wraps MSAL APIs in two places:
-- The private `@JS` annotated classes under the `interop/` folder.
+- The private `@JS` annotated classes under the `src/interop/` folder.
 - The public classes found directly under the `src/` folder.

 The first step for adding any API is to add its interop type/property/method/etc. This is done using [package:js](https://pub.dev/packages/js) `@JS` annotations which wrap the API the closest to the actual JavaScript API.
-This is the initial bridge between Dart and JavaScript, so there isn't any room for quality-of-life here.
+This is the initial bridge between Dart and JavaScript, so there isn't any room for extra quality-of-life here.

 Please read the [package:js documentation](https://pub.dev/packages/js) very carefully, most types cannot be used here and must be substituted with `dynamic` for now.
 Be careful to also not use generics (e.g. use `List` instead of `List<String>`).

 #### 3. Write the public layer
 Now that the interop layer is done, the public Dart API can be written.
-This is often done by creating a file under `src/` with the same name as the interop file under `interop/`.
+This is often done by creating a file under `src/` with the same name as the interop file under `src/interop/`.
 The type names between the two will also generally be the same (conflicts are handled by the `interop.` prefix from the `import as` in `msal_js.dart`).

 Each of the public layer classes should have its corresponding interop class as a private variable named `_jsObject`.